Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 He bemoaned the fact that he had flaws when, as many of us do, we want to lift our heads up in joy at the good things in our lives but then cry, “Why do I have to be so stubborn sometimes?” or “Who am I to have hope when I make so many mistakes?”

-Embarrassment troubled Mormon that his lack of refinement would cause generations of fault-finders to balk at his words found its way into the record but he did not allow what might be little embarrassments to stop him from including what he thought was of worth.
+Embarrassment troubled Mormon that his lack of refinement would cause generations of fault-finders to balk at his words found its way into the record, but he did not allow what might be little ignominies, to stop him from including what he thought was of worth.

 I applaud Mormon and acknowledge his life and contribution to my personal testimony of Jesus Christ by courageously following the Lord so that people like me could have the words of Nephi.